AI Concern: ‘Prometheus Doctrine’ Revisited – Nick Bostrom (Part 1 of 2)

 [To be continued in my next post with the same title.]

-This entry was posted on September 7, 2016 by heurist.
+This entry was posted on Sep 7, 2016 by Heurist.
 It was filed under Artificial Intelligence, Bad Logic, Bad Science, Education, Fear and Control Paradigm, Fraud, Let's Play God, Mathesis Generalis, Mathesis Universalis, Science and Technology Run Amok, Science run amok, Technology run amok and was tagged with BadPhilosophy, BadScience, BadTechnology, ScienceRunAmok, social engineering, Technology Run Amok.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.